MCP Discovery via Well-Known URI

 Abstract

-This document defines a well-known URI, /.well-known/mcp.json, that allows a website origin to publish Model Context Protocol (MCP) connection metadata for servers and tools associated with that origin.
-This enables automatic discovery by compatible clients including AI agents, integrated development environments, browser extensions, and automation platforms.
+This document defines well-known resources, /.well-known/mcp.json and /.well-known/skills.md, that allow a website origin to publish Model Context Protocol (MCP) connection metadata alongside lightweight agent instructions.
+Together they enable automatic discovery by compatible clients including AI agents, integrated development environments, browser extensions, and automation platforms.

 Status of This Memo